XiaodongRencologne/CCAT_holo_V1/README_test.md

 ## Configurate the FYST Holography
-**1 .
-Set electrical parameters: operating frequency and the holo-Rx beam.**
-### Set electrical parameters: operating frequency and the holo-Rx beam
+### 1 Set electrical parameters: operating frequency and the holo-Rx beam

 The measuring frequency of the holo-system and Guassian beam of the used holo-Rx are given in file 'electrical_parameter.txt'.